Domestic Case Example

 - Take advantage of business approaches that heighten motivation of forest owners and forestry businesses

-- Secure human resources and support their retention in forestry and timber industries
+- Secure human resources and support their retention in forestry and wood industries

 - Build a cooperative supply chain with local city sawmills and other forestry businesses

-- Drive demand for locally produced timber both inside and outside of the city
+- Drive demand for locally produced wood both inside and outside of the city

 Comprehensive Partnership Agreement with Nishiawakura Village, Okayama Prefecture and Sumitomo Mitsui Trust Bank